 With a student population of several thousand, you might be afraid of being one more face in the crowd.
 Don’t worry.
 BJU’s societies help you meet new friends and get involved in activities including sports, outreach and prayer meeting.

 Societies are designed to encourage productive, cooperative and godly relationships that display Christlike character.
 Each society communicates its specific mission through its motto, mascot and theme verse.

 Societies operate according to an officer system.
 You’ll have the chance to develop leadership skills by serving in various offices like president, vice president, chaplain, chorister, secretary and treasurer.
-The officers plan Friday society meetings, Wednesday night prayer meetings, outings and outreach opportunities.
+The officers plan Friday society meetings, prayer meetings, outings and outreach opportunities.

 The goal of the camaraderie, activities and prayer meetings is to channel the Gospel and love for each other into a focus on service to the campus, local churches and the surrounding communities.